ssmlee04/blog/_posts/2015-11-03-how-to-benchmark-http-requests-latency-with-wrk.md

 ---
 layout: article
-title: How to benchmark http request latencies
+title: Benchmark HTTP requests with wrk
 ---
 ## {{ page.title }}

 ### Abstract

 wrk is an open-source tool that benchmarks the latency of http requests of your service.
-It generates a huge amount of http `GET`s or `POST`s or `PUT`s and send to the server that you want to do the benchmark.
+It generates a huge amount of HTTP requests and send the requests to the server for you.

-the common input arguments are
+You can benchmark the HTTP GET, POST, PUT or DELETE requests using this.
+The common input arguments are

     -c, --connections <N>  Connections to keep open -d, --duration    <T>  Duration of test